Dracape/Alt-for-ANSI/README.md

 > Only the keys that are expected to be used are shown

 > [!NOTE]
-> Empty space in the upper layers generally[^unpreserved-layer-keys] mean—keys from the *Base* layer are used
+> Empty space in the upper layers generally[^unpreserved-layer-keys/weird-layer-distro] mean—keys from the *Base* layer are used
 ### Base
 | | ! | @ | Alt | % | * | $ | % | # | — | ( | \| | ) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|